Notes on a 100 Day Project

 4

-Poetry taught me so many things that almost can't be learned from someone telling you about them.
 You have to experience it to really get it.
-For example, I'd come to the conclusion that asking "What does it mean?" isn't exactly the right question when it comes to poetry.
+I'd come to the conclusion that asking "What does it mean?" isn't exactly the right question when it comes to poetry.
 And maybe the point of it isn't to understand but to be moved anyway.
-I'd spent the biggest chunk of my leisure time from 2022-2024 working on my Substack, and the longer I was building my consistency muscle, the further I moved away from my original thesis until my last few posts read like someone live documenting their descent into the wonderland and hellhole of art-making.
+I'd spent the biggest chunk of my leisure time from 2022-2024 working on my Substack all about and for poetry, and the longer I was building my consistency muscle, the further it seemed I was moving away from my original thesis until my last few posts read like someone live documenting their descent into the wonderland and hellhole of art-making.

 5